I can remember as clearly as if it was yesterday, sitting in the dining room of our family home, staring at the plaque on the wall.

 We all need hope.
 Without it we can so quickly lose our desire to do anything.

 The constraints of COVID-19 are affecting both the healthy and the chronically ill.
-We are for once very much in the same boat.
+We are, for once, all very much in the same boat.
 The future is unclear.
 It’s murky water.

 Even the most positive of people can, at times in their lives, feel hopeless.
-For many the COVID pandemic is becoming, or perhaps has become, a life without hope.
+For many the COVID pandemic has become, a life without hope.